SamVerschueren/cordova-ua-bb10/README.md

 ## Usage

-Only call these methods when the `deviceready` event is fired.
+Only call these methods when the cordova `deviceready` event is fired.

 ```JavaScript
 UAirship.getLaunchNotification(function(payload) {